24f2000216/project-1-a2b2c3/README.md

 # Task Manager

 ## Description
-A simple task manager web application that allows users to add and remove tasks.
+A simple task manager web application that allows users to add and remove tasks, along with setting due dates for tasks.

 ## Features
 - Add new tasks
 - Remove existing tasks
+- Set due dates for tasks

 ## Installation
 1. Clone the repository: